Burmese salads: Regional adaptations

-Cambodia
+Mee kola

-Mee kola (មីកូឡា or មីកុឡា), commonly called Burmese-style noodles, is a Cambodian noodle dish that originated among the Kola people, who originally descended from Burmese migrants to Cambodia's northwest.
-The noodle salad consists of steamed rice vermicelli, cooked with soy sauce and garlic chives, and served with pickled vegetables (e.g., papaya, carrot, and cucumber), hardboiled eggs, sweet garlic fish sauce, dried shrimp, and crushed peanuts, and garnished with lime and chili flakes.
+Mee kola (មីកូឡា or មីកុឡា), also known as Burmese-style noodles, is a Cambodian noodle dish that originated among the Kola people in the Pailin Province, who originally descended from Burmese migrants to Cambodia's northwest.
+The noodle salad consists of steamed rice vermicelli, cooked with soy sauce and garlic chives, and served with pickled vegetables (e.g., papaya, carrot, and cucumber), hard-boiled eggs, sweet garlic fish sauce, dried shrimp, and crushed peanuts, and garnished with lime and chili flakes.
 The dish has become a popular street food in Cambodia.

 India

 Following the 1962 Burmese coup d'état, over 300,000 Burmese Indians returned to their ancestral homes in India.
 Many refugees settled in the port city of Madras (now Chennai), where a community around Burma Bazaar in George Town formed.
 Burmese Indian refugees there became street hawkers, selling a dish locally called atho (அத்தோ), which is an adaptation of khauk swe thoke, the Burmese noodle salad.
 Atho is a mixture of noodles, shredded cabbage and onions garnished with tamarind, salt, fried onions, chili flakes, garlic and ajinomoto seasoning.